skip to Main Content

 What does the proposal regulate?
 It puts forward transparency obligations and some targeting restrictions for online ads considered political.
 It also defines ‘political advertising’.

-Why is the EU proposing regulation on online political ads?
+Why did the EU propose regulation on online political ads?

 Under the chapter on “A new push for European democracy” of her Political Guidelines, the President of the European Commission Ursula von der Leyen stressed the need to regulate digital platforms as a way to protect European democracies from external interference and destabilisation.
 This is further elaborated in the European Democracy Action Plan (EDAP), where the Commission elaborated on why a Regulation on Political Advertising is needed and provided an initial indication of the transparency measures expected in such a regulation.